| Title: | Kate Wheeler Cooper Papers |

 Much of the correspondence discusses education.
 Topics include the establishment of a Baptist female college in Brownsville, Tenn.
 (Apr., 1851), plans for Chowan Female Collegiate Institute (Oct., 1851), the return from a cruise and dismissals at the U.S. Naval Academy (Oct., 1860), and a school for women in Washington, D.C.(Jan., 1861).
 Of particular interest are the letters of John and Woodbury Wheeler that describe life at Columbian College in Washington, D.C.
 (1859-1860).
 Another letter (Dec., 1861) also contains a description of the college.

 Several letters pertain to the Civil War and its aftermath.
 Letters from John Wheeler, Kate's brother (June, 1861), describe the living conditions and activities of the Hertford Light Infantry at Portsmouth, N.C., and their discovery of Union ships off Hatteras.
 Additional correspondence concerns "Buffalo" troops in the Albemarle section of N.C.
 (Oct., 1862), a speech by Jefferson Davis at Raleigh and Union prisoners' approval of it (Oct., 1864), and Davis's living quarters and activities at Fortress Monroe, Virginia (Oct., 1866).
-A letter of Samuel Jordan Wheeler (ca. 1861) discusses the irony of his participation in the war, the nature of camp life, and his relationship with a Negro servant.
+A letter of Samuel Jordan Wheeler (ca. 1861) discusses the irony of his participation in the war, the nature of camp life, and his forced relationship with an enslaved servant.
 Scattered statements reflect the views of women on wartime developments.

 Additional correspondence deals with social life and customs.
 Topics include a University of North Carolina student's unsuccessful attempt to court a young lady (Nov., 1859); a "tableaux" or pageant performed in Murfreesboro (Feb., 1863); and a conversation with Mrs. Jefferson Davis in which the role of women was discussed (Oct., 1866).
 Two letters (Jan., Mar., 1860) discuss women's dress and other aspects of parties at the White House.
 The second letter includes a floor plan of the first floor, labeled to indicate how guests were conducted through the building.